- About the Program

 - When I was first applying I thought I would be earning a degree.
 My situation has changed and I will not be able to finish my degree when I said I would.
 This means I don't have a degree conferral transcript to give you.
 Will you withdraw the offer of admission I received?

-Not necessarily, but as agreed to on the supplemental application, you are required to notify us whenever there is change in your reported degree status.
-If this happens, you must provide an explanation of why you will no longer be earning the degree.
+Not necessarily, but we reserve the right to re-review your application materials.
+Any changes from what was originally reported in the PharmCAS application should be reported to our office as soon as you become aware of those changes.
 Your file will be reviewed again with this information taken into consideration.
 However, failure to report a change in your degree status, whatever the reason for the change, is misrepresentation and could affect your admission status.
-Don't delay reporting this change -- tell us about it immediately.
+Don’t delay reporting this change—tell us about it immediately.

 - I found a grading error on my copy of my transcript and am trying to get it corrected.
 Can I wait until the correction is made before I submit my transcript?